fibercrypto/libjava-skyfiber/lib/skyapi/docs/DefaultApi.md

-Returns a transaction identified by its txid hash with just id
+Returns a transaction identi&#x60;fied by its txid hash with just id

 ### Example
 ```java